futuretap/InAppSettingsKit/README.md

 Open URL
 --------
 InAppSettingsKit adds a new element `IASKOpenURLSpecifier` that allows to open a specified URL using an external application (i.e. Safari or Mail).
+The URL to launch is specified in the `File` parameter.
 See the sample `Root.inApp.plist` for details.

 Mail Composer